moorepants/learn-multibody-dynamics/motion.rst

 :math:numref:`eq-generalized-speeds` and :math:`\mathbf{Y}_k` is invertible.
-Some selections of generalized speeds can reduce the complexity of important velocity expressions and if selected carefully may reduce the complexity of the equations of motion we will derive in a later chapters.
+Some selections of generalized speeds can reduce the complexity of important velocity expressions and if selected carefully may reduce the complexity of the equations of motion we will derive in a later chapters (see [Mitiguy1996]_ for examples).
 To see some examples of selecting generalized speeds, take for example the angular velocity of a reference frame which is oriented with a :math:`z\textrm{-}x\textrm{-}y` body fixed orientation:

 .. jupyter-execute::